 - Flexible Organisation of the semester: Students are allowed the freedom to choose the number of credits (while abiding by the minimum and maximum numbers set by the University) and the courses taken during the semester (out of a group of courses that are required for a given curriculum), thus enabling them to ameliorate the manner in which they set their schedule.

-- Development of close pedagogical support: The follow-up and support provided by the teachers is reinforced by the fact that, thank to this system, education is centred on the students.
+- Development of close pedagogical support: The follow-up and support provided by the teachers are reinforced by the fact that, thanks to this system, education is centred on the students.

-- Offer of a diversified courses to students: This system promotes a multidisciplinary approach, as well as exchanges within and among disciplines.
+- The offer of diversified courses to students: This system promotes a multidisciplinary approach, as well as exchanges within and among disciplines.

 - Facilitation reorientation: Thanks to the establishment of links among the various education courses that are proposed, students can easily change their curriculum without losing all their achievements.